As a graduate student in the CS department, you can take advantage of:

 Q. What is the minimum GPA?

 Q: What is the application procedure?
 Is there a checklist?
+When are the application deadlines?

 Q. How can I submit an assistantship application?

 A. When submitting your application online, you can specify whether or not you would like to apply for graduate assistantship.
 There is no additional form for assistantship application.
+For priority consideration for assistantship funding, applications must be submitted by January 15th for fall admission or October 15th for the spring admission.
+Other funding opportunities can be found on the graduate school website.

 Q. My baccalaureate degree is not in computer science.
 May I apply for MS CS?